Remembering World War I

 'It was unanimously resolved that no further symphony concerts be given until the termination of the War'.

 These were the ominous words written in the minutes of the Extraordinary General Meeting of the London Symphony Orchestra held on 26 September 1917.
-Despite these words and the absence of 33 members on active service, the spirit of the LSO survived, and concert-giving resumed soon after the end of the First World War.
+Despite these words and the absence of 33 members on active service, the spirit of the LSO survived, and concert-giving resumed soon after the end of World War I.

 Formed in 1904, the LSO is the only current London orchestra that was operating during the war, and during 2014 and beyond we will be exploring the stories of the Orchestra, its members and the role of music and culture in wartime through a series of events and online resources.